-Advertise – Advertise your sale on Craigslist, your local classified ads (ours is ksl.com), blog, facebook, instagram, twitter, signs around your town or area, and talk to neighbors and friends.
+Advertise – Advertise your sale on Craigslist, your local classified ads, blog, facebook, instagram, twitter, signs around your town or area, and talk to neighbors and friends.
 Advertise a week before and also the day before to remind everyone.
 I also like to have a pre-sale for neighbors and friends the day before the actual yard sale.
-My friends have seen the sale items in my home and seen how I’ve used them which helps them visualize using them in their own home.
-I usually make about 1/4 of my sales during the pre-sale.
-It’s also a great time to just relax and catch up with my friends before the big sale.
+My friends have seen the sale items in my home and have seen how I’ve used them which helps them visualize using them in their own home.
+I usually make about 1/4-1/3 of my sales during the pre-sale.
+It’s also a great time to just relax and catch up with friends before the big sale.

 Pricing – Price everything!
 You can purchase pre-printed price stickers at the dollar store.
 There are also blank ones included so you can write in your own price.
 Price as you go also.
 As you’re going through your home pulling out things for the yard sale, price them right then and there.
 It’s so much easier than having to price your whole yard sale at one time.
 Price low if you don’t like to haggle.
-I price my items low which I believe is one of my draws.
-When people see they are getting some good items for their money they stay and look around longer to see what other great deals they can get.
+I price my items a little low which I believe is one of my draws.
+When people see they are getting some good items for their money they stay and look around longer to see what other great deals they can find.
 I get very few people trying to haggle with me, but I do still get some.
 Which is fine, it’s just not my personality.

 Prepare – Do as much before the day of the sale as you can.
-Go to bank and get change at least the day before.
+Go to the bank and get change at least the day before.
 It never fails that one of the first people at the sale has just gone to the ATM and has all 20 dollar bills.
 Make signs a few days before or buy them from the dollar store like I did.
 Dust all items with a damp rag and repair any items you want to sell.
 Ask for helpers a few weeks before the sale too, whether it be family or friends.
 It’s always fun to have some friends drop by to help.

 Borrow – Borrow what you need to make your sale successful.
 We’ve all been to the yard sales where it looks like they literally dumped the contents of their totes on the front lawn.
 I like to go to several yard sales in one day and frankly I don’t have time to dig through piles of stuff.
 I heard so many times at my yard sale that this was the most organized sale they had been too.
 That is quite the compliment and I’ll take it because that was one of my goals.
 I borrowed tables from friends and neighbors and ended up with 14 tables full of things that made it easy for customers to see what they wanted.
 I’ve also borrowed canopies and clothes racks in the past.